+Written Work Format.
 All written work must conform to American Psychological Association (APA) style.
 If a student does not have a copy of the APA manual, one should be purchased, or students may use one of the many APA style websites available online (e.g., https://owl.english.purdue.edu/owl/resource/560/01/).
-Materials should be in 12 pt.
-Georgia font and double spaced (Georgia font has been selected because research indicates it gets the best grades).
 Assessment will include how well students represent their thoughts on paper, craftsmanship in writing, and organization of all written work.